Fidelity MSCI Energy Index ETF

 FENY

-Fidelity MSCI Energy Index ETF (FENY) is an exchange-traded fund that invests in the US energy sector.
+Fidelity MSCI Energy Index ETF (FENY) is an exchange-traded fund that tracks the US energy sector.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily